What Can You Do with an English Degree?

 Due to an English degree offering such broad career opportunities, it helps to look at the specific career outlooks to understand the projected trends for each occupation.
 Reputable sources, such as the United States Bureau of Labor Statistics (BLS), are an excellent starting point for researching the specifics of the career you hope to pursue.

 Overall, the job outlook for various English-based careers is on par with the national average across all occupations.
-For example, the BLS estimates that jobs within Communications and Media will experience a 4% growth between 2014 and 2024 – which is above the national average.
-Additionally, writers and teachers are projected to have 2% and 6% growth respectively.
+For example, the BLS estimates that jobs within Communications and Media will experience a 4% growth between 2019 and 2029 – which is above the national average.
+Additionally, education, training, and library occupations are projected to have 5% growth during this time frame.
 This positive growth outlook for English careers is largely due to the advancement of technology within the business world and the multitude of new ways that organizations must use to deliver their messages to the public.

 When pursuing a degree in English, you have a number of career opportunities available to you depending upon your interests and specialization.
 Whether you enjoy the fast-paced environment of the corporate world or have dreams of publishing your own novel, an English degree is a solid choice to give you a leg up in the competitive modern job market.